sguox002/leetcode/review/dfs.md

 union find is more suitable

 ### 207. Course Schedule
-There are a total of n courses you have to take, labeled from 0 to n-1.
+There are a total of n courses you have to take, labeled from 0 to n-1.<br/>

-Some courses may have prerequisites, for example to take course 0 you have to first take course 1, which is expressed as a pair: [0,1]
+Some courses may have prerequisites, <br/>
+for example to take course 0 you have to first take course 1, which is expressed as a pair: [0,1]<br/>

-Given the total number of courses and a list of prerequisite pairs, is it possible for you to finish all courses?
+Given the total number of courses and a list of prerequisite pairs, is it possible for you to finish all courses?<br/>
 ```cpp
     bool canFinish(int numCourses, vector<pair<int, int>>& prerequisites) {
         vector<vector<int>> adj(numCourses);